ZenithMeetsNadir/clock-popup/README.md

 - If you have the SDL libs (namely `libSDL3.so` and `libSDL3_ttf.so`) installed system-wide:

-    1) make sure to copy the font from `assets/` to `/usr/share/fonts/TTF/` or point the path in `src/main.zig` to any font you with to use (in addition, adjust the offsets accordingly, so that the displayed text is properly centered)
+    1) make sure to copy the font from `assets/` to `/usr/share/fonts/TTF/` or point the path in `src/main.zig` to any font you wish to use (in addition, adjust the offsets accordingly, so that the displayed text is properly centered)

     2) from this directory, run:

             sudo zig build --release=safe install --prefix /usr/local

-- Have `make` download, build and install SDLs for you as well as build and install the whole thing
+- Have `make` download, build and install SDLs for you as well as build and install the whole thing:

     1) from this directory, just run: